inboxstartup/docs/finance/index.md

 - [Founderpath](https://founderpath.com) turn your monthly subscriptions into upfront cash.
 - [Wave](https://www.waveapps.com) one-stop money management for small business owners (almost free).
 - [Valuation Calculator](https://calculator.textswithfounders.com) is a tool to help you calculate your valuation.
 From Julian Weisser, CEO of [On Deck](https://www.beondeck.com).
+- [PriceLevel](https://www.pricelevel.com) gives you visibility into the price hidden behind "Contact Us".

 ## Tools